ahmedkaludi/wp-multilang/readme.txt

 NOTE: Because plugins have different ways of storing data, WP Multilang is not compatible with every single plugin out-of-the-box (mostly page builders).
 This may result in texts not being translatable or translations not being saved.
 Most of these issues can be resolved using the integration options (wpm-config.json or filters) of WP Multilang.

 Please try WP Multilang in a test-environment before activating it on an existing production site and always make a backup before activating!

+== Support ==

+We try our best to provide support on WordPress.org forums.
+However, We have a special [community support](https://wp-multilang.com/contact-us/) where you can ask us questions and get help about your WP Multilang related questions.
+Delivering a good user experience means a lot to us and so we try our best to reply each and every question that gets asked.

 == Bug Reports ==